todogroup/ospology/ospo-book/content/en/02-chapter.md

 > You can find a summary of their work in both Japanese and English [in this Qiita article written by one of its members](https://qiita.com/owada-k/items/017d1b98d0e437766bd0)

-## Step three: Initiate conversations and define unique motivators
+## How do you initiate conversations outside the OSPO and define unique motivators?

 Have 1:1 conversations with managers, high-level executives, and workers/contractors from different teams that use open source in their day-to-day operations, or whose strategy involves dealing with open source projects (in terms of licenses, security vulnerabilities).
-Use the insights from these conversations to define the organization's unique motivators and map them to areas within the organization where open source brings value
+Use the insights from these conversations to define the organization's unique motivators and map them to areas within the organization where open source brings value.

-## Step four: Map motivators with different activity types across the organization
+## How do you map motivators with different activity types across the organization?

 Create a second division that categorizes each of these unique motivators according to the different stages within the previously mentioned OSPO model, or a similar model as referenced in step 2.
-As an example, below is a possible categorization, proposed by one of the contributors to this book
+As an example, below is a possible categorization, proposed by one of the contributors to this book.

 <img width="942" alt="activityparticipationcategorization" src="https://user-images.githubusercontent.com/43671777/232468402-bb4a4d49-a6d6-4c74-8d21-88c6be3c2c13.png">